npujol/npujol.github.io/Informatic/golang/advanced/content/go-context.md

 ### Example: Using the `context` Package with Channels in Go

 The `context` package in Go is commonly used to manage the lifecycle of goroutines and handle cancellations, timeouts, and deadlines.
-Below is an example that demonstrates how to use `context` with [[channels]] to control the execution of worker goroutines.
+Below is an example that demonstrates how to use `context` with [[go-channels]] to control the execution of worker goroutines.

 #### Scenario